 What coverage does Course of Construction Insurance provide?

-In general terms this insurance gives protection for the costs involved in the construction process.
-This includes the materials and equipment being used, and the equipment being included in the building.
+In general terms, this insurance gives protection for the costs involved in the construction process.
+This includes the use of materials and equipment, and the equipment included in the building.

 - Property Replacement.
 This is the primary purpose of this insurance.
 It provides replacement coverage equivalent to the total cost of the construction.

 - Removal of Debris.
-If an accident occurs, for which you have coverage, the costs of debris removal will be covered by the policy.
+If an accident occurs, for which you have coverage, the policy covers the costs of debris removal.

 - Theft of tools, equipment and materials.
 Theft is a common occurrence on a building site.
 A Builder’s Risk policy could pay replacement costs.